 Feeling stuck in your job?
-Having lack of motivation?
+Having a lack of motivation?
 It is very frustrating when despite all the hard work, you don’t get the deserved recognition.
-As a career coach when I say, “Focus on your vision”– it sometimes adds fuel to it.
+On top when I say, “Focus on your vision”– it could add more fuel to it.
 Last year during my seminar a gentleman from the audience challenged me, “None of what you are saying works, I tried everything, it doesn’t work!”
-Though I was little awkward, I could feel his disappointment, also learned something from it.
+Though I felt a little awkward, I could sense his disappointment.
+I also learned something from it.

 A very common limiting assumption: “Vision has to be limited by the team/organization I am in”.
 When you think about this kind of vision what emotion do you feel?
 Is it an unleashed joy or more like a feeling of relief or even less?
 I bet it is the later.
 Get rid of the assumptions until you feel that uncompromising joy in your heart.
 Consider these two statements: “I want to be a VP/manager/big shot” Vs. “I want to innovate, I want to work with a team of talented, passionate people and together we will create elegant, affordable solutions for the greater good.”
 Which one of these makes you genuinely excited?

 This limiting assumption usually comes from fear: “I am not good enough to get anything better than what I have right now.”
 This fear could be covered up by an apparently rational reason, “Since I have invested so much here already why not try a little more”.

 After that seminar was over, I talked to the gentleman in private.
 When he calmed down a bit, I asked, “What is your attachment to this job you are stuck in”?
 It made him realize: “I am afraid I may not get anything better than this”.
 A week later he called me, sounded quite happy, he said, “I reached out to a few people in my network and did two informal interviews; I have got an offer today!”
 Looked like a little nudge helped him identify and address his underlying fear.
 And that’s all he needed to get unstuck.